-Financial income mainly consists of dividend income, interest income, gains on sales of available-for-sale financial assets and foreign exchange gains.
+Financial income mainly consists of dividend income, interest income, foreign exchange gains and changes in the fair value of financial instruments measured at fair value through profit or loss.
 Dividend income is recognized on the date when the right of Advantest to receive the dividend is established.
 Interest income is recognized using the effective interest method as incurred.